liteapi-travel/java-sdk/README.md

     <scope>compile</scope>
 </dependency>
 ```

 # Usage

-The package needs to be configured with your account's apikey, which is
-available in the [liteAPI Dashboard](https://dashboard.liteapi.travel/apikeys/).
-Require it with the key's
-value:
+After you have installed the LiteAPI package, you need to configure it with your API key.
+The API key is available in the [liteAPI Dashboard](https://dashboard.liteapi.travel/apikeys/).
+Here's the step to add the API key to the package.

 ```java
     import travel.liteapi.client.ApiClient;